top of page

 Body Recomposition Before and After 40: What the Mirror Shows Versus What the Numbers Show

-There is a specific and important discrepancy that many clients experience between what they see in the mirror and what the scale reports — and understanding it is critical for maintaining the right approach.
+There is a specific and important discrepancy that many clients experience between what they see in the mirror and what the scale reports.
+Understanding it is critical for maintaining the right approach.

 Because body recomposition involves simultaneously building lean tissue and reducing fat mass, scale weight frequently moves slowly or not at all during phases when body composition is improving significantly.
 The body is replacing fat with muscle — which is denser and more metabolically active, but does not produce the dramatic downward scale movement that conventional dieting produces.

 For clients using Retatrutide or other GLP-1 protocols alongside training, this dynamic is amplified.
-The appetite suppression and metabolic support that peptide therapy provides creates an even stronger case for measuring body composition rather than scale weight — because the combination of reduced caloric intake and progressive resistance training typically produces significant lean-to-fat ratio improvements that the scale consistently underreports.
+The appetite suppression and metabolic support that peptide therapy provides creates an even stronger case for measuring body composition rather than scale weight.
+The combination of reduced caloric intake and progressive resistance training typically produces significant lean-to-fat ratio improvements that the scale consistently underreports.

 The PowerSkulpt Approach to Body Recomposition Before and After